Maartii/Jester/README.md

 # Jester
 *Jester* is a plugin for the Among Us private server [Impostor](https://github.com/Impostor/Impostor) that adds a special Jester-role to the game.
 If the Jester gets voted out during a meeting the Jester wins and all other players lose.

-This adds a special twist to the usual dynamic of Among Us: you now have to be extra careful who you vote.
+This adds a special twist to the usual dynamic of Among Us - you now have to be extra careful who you vote.
 If someone seems suspicious they could be an imposter, but they might also just be the Jester!

 ## How it works